 It boasts top-notch encryption, a beautiful and clutter-free User Interface with automatic synchronization across devices – features that make it an excellent password manager.

-If you want to enjoy the Dashlane Premium free tial for longer than the standard 30 days then you can claim 6 months of free premium for users from this link.
+If you want to enjoy the Dashlane Premium free trial for longer than the standard 30 days then you can claim 6 months of free premium for users from this link.

 Like KeePassX, it also offers an inbuilt password generator, multi-language support, with support or password groups, multiple user keys, and data import from many file formats.
 It saves URLs, attachments, comments, passwords, and other text formats in a single database and it allows users to use custom icons and password groups.